Deaf people are not disabled by deafness

 Access to language is a fundamental human right.

+Each country has its own national sign language(s), reflecting the linguistic and cultural diversity of deaf communities around the world.
 Yet in many countries, national sign languages still lack legal recognition and full implementation.

 Sign language rights are not symbolic.
 They are essential to equality, dignity, and participation.